Gonzalez & Waddington – Attorneys at Law

 • Wrongful conversion requires an accounting to the owner.

-Withholding of unauthorized pay or allowances.
+Withholding of unauthorized pay or allowances and Larceny and Wrongful Appropriation

-• Once service member realizes that he or she is erroneously receiving pay or allowances and forms the intent to steal that property, the service member has committed larceny even without an affirmative act of deception or a duty to account for the funds.
+• Once a service member realizes that he or she is erroneously receiving pay or allowances and forms the intent to steal that property, the service member has committed larceny even without an affirmative act of deception or duty to account for the funds.

 • Excess B.A.Q. was “military property of the United States.”
 United States v.
 Dailey, 37 M.J.
 463 (C.M.A.
 1993).